Kaidrick/AshArmsHelper/README.md

 # How to use
+Download the compiled AHK script from https://github.com/Kaidrick/AshArmsHelper/releases.
 Open `emulator window title.ini` and change the text to the window title of the emulator of your choice.
 Save the file in UTF-8-BOM.
+Run AshArmsHelper.exe to start.

+or

-Click and drag `AshArmsHelper.ahk` file on AutoHotkeyU64.exe (or use your own copy of AHK)
+Click and drag `AshArmsHelper.ahk` file on your own copy of AutoHotkeyU64.exe
 ![Open AHK](docs/emulator_test_pic_2.gif)